Safe Disposal Options for all Waukesha County Residents:

 Non-Hazardous Aerosols That Contain Product:

-Nonhazardous aerosols, such as hairspray, that still contain product should be disposed in the trash.
+Nonhazardous aerosols (shaving cream, cooking spray, hair spray, whipped cream, etc.) that still contain product should be disposed of in the trash.

 Hazardous Aerosols That Contain Product: